 The City Planning Law is the main source of zoning regulations.
 An explanation sheet of important matters prepared by a broker or the seller would address the zoning restrictions applicable to the subject property under the City Planning Law.
 A buyer may also consult with relevant governmental bodies to ascertain the applicable local or specific zoning or planning regulations.
 The extent to which a project may involve dealing with governmental bodies varies significantly on a case-by-case basis.

 The Land Expropriation Law provides the requirements and procedure for the expropriation of privately owned real estate by governmental bodies.
 Owners of expropriated assets are generally entitled to reasonable compensation.
 The two major elements of the whole process are:

 The outright transfer of real property (asset deal) is subject to real estate acquisition tax (fudosan shutoku zei), registration and licence tax (toroku menkyo zei), consumption tax (shohi-zei) and stamp duty.
 Depending on the type of real property and the timing of the transactions, and subject to some exceptions, the tax rates are as follows:

 Corporation tax is also imposed on net income if the seller is a corporation.

-In the case of a share deal, corporate sellers are subject to corporation tax but not consumption tax, real estate acquisition tax, or registration and licence tax.
+In a share deal, corporate sellers are subject to corporation tax but not consumption tax, real estate acquisition tax or registration and licence tax.
 Moreover, the share purchase agreement is basically not subject to stamp duty.

 Allocation of Responsibilities for Taxes